-- 21.1 Our school staff will offer appropriate support to individual pupils/students who have experienced abuse, who have abused others (peer on peer abuse) or who act as Young Carers in their home situation.
-Our school's contribution to the Local Domestic Abuse Prevention Strategy 2018-2023 will be through the adoption and implementation of Operation Encompass. - 21.2 An Our Family Plan will be devised, implemented and reviewed regularly for these children.
+- 21.1 Our school staff will offer appropriate support to individual pupils/students who have experienced abuse, who have abused others (peer on peer abuse) or who act as Young Carers in their home situation. - 21.2 An Our Family Plan will be devised, implemented and reviewed regularly for these children.
 This Plan will detail areas of support, who will be involved, and the child's wishes and feelings.
-A copy of the Plan will be kept in the child's safeguarding record. - 21.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk
+A copy of the Plan will be kept in the child's safeguarding record. - 21.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
+Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims.

-- assessment.
-Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - 21.4 We will ensure the school works in partnership with parents/carers and other agencies as appropriate.
+21.4 We will ensure the school works in partnership with parents/ carers and other agencies as appropriate.